Unemployment Insurance: Kentucky

 - Under certain circumstances, workers may not qualify for unemployment benefits.
 See Disqualification From Benefits.

-- Employers have the opportunity to provide information concerning an employee's separation that will be used to determine the individual's eligibility for benefits.
+- Employers have the opportunity to provide information concerning a claimant's separation from employment that will be used to determine their eligibility for benefits.
 See Filing Claims.

 - Kentucky employers must comply with certain posting and recordkeeping requirements.
 See Notice and Posting Requirements; Recordkeeping Requirements.